rapidsms/rapidsms/docs/topics/router/messaging.rst

     from rapidsms.router import send
     send("hello", connections)

-This sends ``echo hello`` to each identity and backend associated with the ``connections`` object.
+This sends ``hello`` to each identity and backend associated with the ``connections`` object.
 You can find more examples of ``send`` in the official RapidSMS `backends <https://github.com/rapidsms/rapidsms/tree/master/rapidsms/backends>`_.